litanli/mlflow-deco/README.md

 # Definitions
 Tracking uri: URI of the backend store where MLflow logs params, metrics and tags of a run.<br>
-Artifact uri: URI of the artifact store where MLflow logs artifacts (files and directories).
-By default, MLflow logs artifacts to the <experiment_id>/<run_id>/artifacts directory under the tracking uri.<br>
+Artifact uri: URI of the artifact store where MLflow logs artifacts (files and directories).<br>
-Experiments are created under the tracking uri, and runs are created under an experiment.<br>
+Hierarchy: backend and artifact store, experiment, run.<br>

 # Why this decorator?
 Some of the clunkier or missing features of MLflow include: